What to do to publish or copy records

 • in a case where part only of the work is copied, the amount and substantiality of the part copied in relation to the whole work.

 10. Copying unpublished records

-PROV provides permission for copies to be made of unpublished records in its collection where copyright is owned by the Crown.
-These types of records are protected as Crown copyright.
+PROV provides permission for copies to be made of unpublished records in its collection for Crown copyright-protected records.